nledez/aliases-php/README.md

 I use:
 bootstrap transition v2.3.2

-It's an old version of framework.
+It's an old version of the framework.
 An update may be a good idea.
-But I doesn't want take time to do it.
+But I don't want take the time to do it.

 Security
 ========
-I kickly write this tool to be functionnal.
-It's protected with a http authentification.
+I quickly wrote this tool to be functionnal.
+It's protected with an http authentification.
 I'm the single user of this app.

 Do not use it in production :p